dongzgh/dongzgh.github.io/journal.md

 ## 2020-10-06

-* Started learning Python 3
+* Started the learning Python 3
 * Started to work on LeeCode

 * [HEXAGONMI](#hexagonmi)